mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

 # Earning Siacoin by hosting

 Another way of earning Siacoin is by renting out your unused hard disk space.
 The Siacoin hosting economy hasn't  reached critical mass yet, and hosting is suited for more advanced users, but if you're interested, I wrote a [Guide to Hosting Sia on a Synology NAS]({{ base_path }}/sia-via-docker/).

-# Donation

-If this guide was useful for you, and you'd like to support the blog, here are my donation addresses:

-* Siacoin: `b6e65384b896fc4b9f8a69c816422f188a418de48ec3dff2d25df7c01a16a66555cbf9d611f8`
-* Bitcoin: `12HLGffayPcBqXCC5iQHwX4f5YGjimbHT9`